yelloworangebananaa/biogemma_lora/README.md

 ### Ollama

-Place the GGUF and `Modelfile` in the same directory:
+Place the GGUF and `Modelfile` in the same folder:

 ```text
 gio-biology/